 The Company is also subject to various reclamation-related conditions.
 Reclamation requirements are designed to minimize long-term effects of mining exploitation and exploration disturbance by requiring the operating company to control possible deleterious effluents and to re-establish to some degree predisturbance land forms and vegetation.
 The Company is subject to such requirements in connection with its activities at Ixtaca.
 Any significant environmental issues that may arise, however, could lead to increased reclamation expenditures and could have a material adverse impact on the Company's financial resources.
 There can also be no assurance that closure estimates prove to be accurate.
 The amounts recorded for reclamation costs are estimates unique to a property based on estimates provided by independent consulting engineers and the Company's assessment of the anticipated timing of future reclamation and remediation work required to comply with existing laws and regulations.
 Actual costs incurred in future periods could differ from amounts estimated.
-Additionally, future changes to environmental laws and regulations could affect the extent of reclamation and remediation work required to operation for costs could materially impact the amounts charged to operations for reclamation and remediation.
+Additionally, future changes to environmental laws and regulations could affect the extent of reclamation and remediation work required to be performed by the Company.
+Any such changes in future costs could materially impact the amounts charged to operations for reclamation and remediation.